aradenbaugh/radia/README.md

 dependencies are on external programs such as BLAT and SnpEff.

 Here is an example filtering command:<br>
-python filterRadia.py patientId 22 /inputDir/patientId_chr22.vcf /outputDir/ /radiaDir/scripts/ -b /radiaDir/data/hg19/blacklists/1000Genomes/phase1/ -x /radiaDir/data/hg19/snp135 -y /radiaDir/data/hg19/snp132/ -z /radiaDir/data/hg19/snp130/ -r /radiaDir/data/hg19/retroGenes/ -p /radiaDir/data/hg19/pseudoGenes/ -c /radiaDir/data/hg19/cosmic/ -t /radiaDir/data/hg19/gaf/2_1/ -d /snpEffDir/ --rnaGeneBlckFile ../data/rnaGeneBlacklist.tab --rnaGeneFamilyBlckFile ../data/rnaGeneFamilyBlacklist.tab
+python filterRadia.pyc patientId 22 /inputDir/patientId_chr22.vcf /outputDir/ /radiaDir/scripts/ -b /radiaDir/data/hg19/blacklists/1000Genomes/phase1/ -x /radiaDir/data/hg19/snp135 -y /radiaDir/data/hg19/snp132/ -z /radiaDir/data/hg19/snp130/ -r /radiaDir/data/hg19/retroGenes/ -p /radiaDir/data/hg19/pseudoGenes/ -c /radiaDir/data/hg19/cosmic/ -t /radiaDir/data/hg19/gaf/2_1/ -d /snpEffDir/ --rnaGeneBlckFile ../data/rnaGeneBlacklist.tab --rnaGeneFamilyBlckFile ../data/rnaGeneFamilyBlacklist.tab

 Some default parameters to watch out for:<br>
 - The default SnpEff genome is set to "GRCh37.69".<br>
-- BLAT FASTA filename:  by default the fasta file specified in the header will be used.
+- BLAT FASTA filename:  by default the fasta file specified in the BAM header will be used.
 You can overwrite it with the -f parameter.
-We recommend that you use a fasta file that includes the chrUn_gl000*** contigs, chr*_gl000***_random contigs and the hap contigs (e.g. chr6_apd_hap1, chr6_cox_hap2, etc).<br>
+We recommend that you use a fasta file that includes the chrUn_gl000*** contigs, chr*_gl000***_random contigs and the hap contigs (e.g. chr6_apd_hap1, chr6_cox_hap2, etc).
+Often times, the fasta files that are used during the alignment process of the bams exclude these contigs.<br>
 - By default, the calls are filtered by the GAF 2.1 target regions.
 If you don't want to filter by target regions, then use the --noTargets flag.<br>